 - In the 2012 election, Sheldon Adelson spent an estimated $150 million, $98 million through dark money channels.
 In 1980, by contrast, the largest donor gave $1.72 million (inflation-adjusted).

-- A 2013 study finds, “millionaires receive about twice as much representation when they comprise just 5 percent of […]
+- A 2013 study finds, “millionaires receive about twice as much representation when they comprise just 5 percent of the […]

 Asking “[w]ho really rules?” researchers Martin Gilens and Benjamin I. Page argue that over the past few decades America’s political system has slowly transformed from a democracy into an oligarchy, where wealthy elites wield most power.